BarryDoong/Baseball_Win_Rate_Predictor/README.md

 # Baseball Win Rate Predictor

 This project implements a neural network model to **predict MLB team win rate** using structured batting and pitching statistic.
+This project is created for my own amusement, hence some place may be lack of details

 ## Implementation Steps
 This project consists of three steps: